 Depression may be associated with past losses and/or changes.
 As such, this type of therapy can assist you to resolve these losses, changes or manage conflicts which may be contributing to your experience of depression.

 If your depression is more severe, however, and you are finding it difficult to get through the day and even small things seem too hard, it might be time to consider medical treatment for your depression.

 Antidepressant medications are most commonly used for the treatment of depression.
 There are antidepressants that are safe to use during pregnancy, as they are not associated with any birth defects.
 Unlike the earlier antidepressants, the medications that are available now are not only safe, but also effective and not addictive.

-Antidepressants can ultimately help you to manage the symptoms so that you can put what energy and resources you have into recovery and getting back to yourself.
+Antidepressants can ultimately help you to manage the symptoms of depression.
+This will support you to put what energy and resources you have into recovery and getting back to yourself.

 The fog in your head clears (with medication) and you can think straight, and so you can then make decisions.

 Taking antidepressants can also help protect against potential negative impacts of depression on your developing baby.
-It is vital that you discuss the role of medication in your treatment for depression with your health professional, so that together you can assess the best course of action for you.
+It is vital that you discuss the role of medication in your treatment for depression with your health professional.
+Together, you can assess the best course of action for you.

-The National Perinatal Mental Health Guideline identifies two types of antidepressant medication that can be used in pregnancy, namely selective serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressants (TCAs).
-If you are prescribed one of these medications, be aware that it can take up to three weeks to have an effect and you may experience some side-effects.
+The National Perinatal Mental Health Guideline identifies two types of antidepressant medication that can be used in pregnancy.
+Namely, this includes selective serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressants (TCAs).
+If you are prescribed one of these medications, be aware that it can take up to three weeks to have an effect.
+You may also experience some side-effects.

 Sometimes you may need to try more than one antidepressant to find one that is right for you with the least amount of side-effects.
 Once settled on a medication, it is likely that you will need to keep taking them for at least six months and up to 24 months.
 This length of time may increase if you have had several other bouts of depression in the past.